nonameb3/universal-go-service-boilerplate/README.md

 *"Our team went from struggling with Go project structure to shipping production services in weeks.
 The clean architecture patterns are exactly what we needed."* - Lead Developer, Enterprise SaaS

 *"The configuration-driven approach made it trivial to integrate our company's centralized libraries.
-Zero learning curve for the team."* - Platform Engineer, TokenX
+Zero learning curve for the team."* - Platform Engineer, Universal-Go